Lake trout

-The lake trout (Salvelinus namaycush) is a freshwater char living mainly in lakes in northern North America.
-Other names for it include mackinaw, namaycush, lake char (or charr), touladi, togue, and grey trout.
+The lake trout (Salvelinus namaycush) is a freshwater char living mainly in lakes in Northern North America.
+Other names for it include mackinaw, namaycush, lake char (or charr), touladi, togue, laker, and grey trout.
 In Lake Superior, it can also be variously known as siscowet, paperbelly and lean.
 The lake trout is prized both as a game fish and as a food fish.
 Those caught with dark coloration may be called mud hens.

-Taxonomy
+Taxonomy and etymology

 It is the only member of the subgenus Cristovomer, which is more derived than the subgenus Baione (the most basal clade of Salvelinus, containing the brook trout (S. fontinalis) and silver trout (S. agasizii)) but still basal to the other members of Salvelinus.